okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 1. Test the new configurations by signing into your app.
 If your test user doesn’t have a phone number enrolled, the user is prompted for the enrollment during the sign in.
 Any new users signing up also require the enrollment of the phone authenticator.

-After your users have enrolled in the phone authenticator, future sign-ins require both a password and SMS code to access your app.
+After your users have enrolled in the phone authenticator, future user sign-in flows require both a password and SMS code to access your app.

 ## Enable password recovery with email magic link